LorenzoTa/step-by-step-tutorial-on-perl-module-creation-with-tests-and-git/tutorial/tutorial-english.md

 </pre>
 By far better: the test points us to two files we for sure need to include in <code>MANIFEST</code> and precisely: <code>MANIFEST.SKIP</code> and <code>t/01-validate.t</code>

-Go to the <code>MANIFEST</code> file and add them (where they are appropriate, near similar files and paying attention to case an paths), then commit the change.
+Use the <code>make manifest</code> command to add them automatically (after running <code>perl Makefile.PL</code> if necessary), then commit the change.
+A note for strawberry perl users: pay attention to your flavour of <code>make</code> infact you probably have <code>gmake</code> shipped with your distribution.
 If you rerun the above test you'll see files added to <code>MANIFEST</code> are no more present in the failure output.

 Let's examine the remaining two files.
 What is <code>ignore.txt</code>?
 It was created as default ignore list by <code>module-starter</code> and it contains many lines of regexes.
 If we want <code>module-starter</code> to create <code>MANIFEST.SKIP</code> instead, next time we'll use it specify <code>--ignores='manifest'</code> For the moment we can delete it.
 Commit.